 Daria knew she should be thankful.
 But it was hard to feel gratitude through her complicity.

 Sleep eluded Daria that night.
-Memories of the past two years flowed together and mingled in her mind: narrow alleys and the sour smell of Kwama; Jane’s sardonic laugh; Quinn babbling on as her parents pretended, all gathered together in the tidy adobe kitchen; the clanks and hisses of Arkngthand; clutching Tedannupal as they flew above Balmora; sharing drinks with Jane on a cold Saturalia night; Synda’s despairing screams.
+Memories of the past two years flowed together and mingled in her mind: narrow alleys and the sour smell of kwama; Jane’s sardonic laugh; Quinn babbling on as her parents pretended to listen, all gathered together in the tidy adobe kitchen; the clanks and hisses of Arkngthand; clutching Tedannupal as they flew above Balmora; sharing drinks with Jane on a cold Saturalia night; Synda’s despairing screams.

 How had so much happened in such a short time?